adeolu98/2023-10-ens/README.md

-## Navigate to branch G-01 and branch G-02  to see the gas tests.
+## Navigate to branch G-01 and branch G-02  to read the README.md file and see their gas tests.